CSCfi/csc-user-guide/docs/support/tutorials/power-maestro.md

 processors:  40
 ```

-If your `schrodinger.hosts` file does not have the --account=**something** defined
+If your `schrodinger.hosts` file **on Puhti** does not have the --account=**something** defined
-on Puhti delete the file and rerun the script to create it (`module load maestro` will
+delete the file and rerun the script to create it (`module load maestro` will
-print out which one).
+print out the path to the script, copy/paste it on the command line).
 You don't need to have the `--account=` option set in your **local**
 `schrodinger.hosts` file.
 In your local file, it's enough that the different HOST
 entries exist (and the gpu-ones have GPU's specified).

+You can also edit the file, e.g. if you want more memory, or a different maximum
+time for a HOST.
+The requests must be within the [partition limits](/computing/running/batch-job-partitions.md).

 ## How to speed up simulations?

 All other Maestro modules run serial jobs, except Jaguar, which can run
 real parallel jobs.
-Don't choose the "parallel" HOST for any other job type
+Don't choose the "parallel" HOST for any other job type.
 Instead of MPI-parallel jobs, Maestro modules typically
 split the workload into multiple parts, each of which can be run independent
 of the others.
 This is sometimes called farming.
 The Maestro help pages have an